-The tire pressure warning system must be initialized when changing the tire size.
+- The tire pressure warning system must be initialized in the following circumstances: - When rotating the tires on vehicles differing with front and rear tire inflation pressure. - When changing the tire size.

 When the tire pressure warning system is initialized, the current tire inflation pressure is set as the pressure benchmark.